yanglangfei/FontDroid/README.md

 ###### 1. Extend abstract widgets

-All widgets have an abstract class(ex: `AbstractTextView`).
+All widgets has an abstract version (ex: `AbstractTextView`).
 You can extend and implement an abstract method `getTypefaceAssetPath()` in your subclass.
+Creating your own custom widget.

 ```java
 /**